wuzhe71/CPD/README.md

 Usage
 -----
-Modify the pathes of backbone network, datasets, and run test_CPD.py
+Modify the pathes of backbone and datasets, then run test_CPD.py

 Pre-trained model
 -----